web2solutions/dhx/docs/$dhx.dataDriver.md

 			// or: form.getFormData() // get form payload to be used as parameter for filtering.
 Uses the OR operator to satisfy ANY rule
 		, }
 		// called each times the query finds a record
+		// slower when handling BIG amount of data
 		, onFound: function (record_id, record, tx, event) {
 			//$dhx.notify('found: ', record, 'icons/db.png');
 			var c = {